NCAR/DART/assimilation_code/programs/obs_impact_tool/obs_impact_tool.rst

 This tool allows related collections of observation types and state vector quantities to be named and then express the relationship of the named groups to each other in a concise way.
 It can also define relationships by exceptions.

 All the listed observation types and state vector quantities must be known by the system.
-If they are not, look at the &preprocess_nml :: input_items namelist which specifies which obs_def_xxx_mod.f90 files are included, which is where observation types are defined.
-Quantities are defined in ``assimilation_code/modules/observations/DEFAULT_obs_kinds_mod.F90``.
-(Note you must add new quantities in 2 places if you do alter this file.)
+If they are not, look at the
+&preprocess_nml :: input_items namelist which specifies which *obs_def_xxx_mod.f90* files
+are included, which is where observation types are defined.
+Quantities for different regimes (atmosphere, ocean, land, etc.) are defined in ``assimilation_code/modules/observations/xxx_quantities_mod.f90`` and explained in :doc:`../../modules/observations/obs_kind_mod`

 Format of the input file can be any combination of these types of sections: